 Free Disney Dining Plan is a Walt Disney World promotion that is usually a great vacation package discount.
-Here, we’ll cover info about the deal, tips for booking, rumors on a ‘second wave’ of 2019 Free Dining, and answers to frequently asked questions including whether Free Dining is “worth it.”
+Here, we’ll cover deal info, tips for booking, the Visa ‘second wave’ of 2019 Free Dining, early 2020 rumors, and answers to frequently asked questions including whether Free Dining is “worth it.”
 (Last updated May 2, 2019.)

 For 2019, Free Dining is once again available to book.
 As we cover in our Free Dining is Back (Again) at Walt Disney World for Fall & Holiday 2019 Dates, this is the third wave of the Free Disney Dining Plan promotion for the year.
 This is entirely unprecedented.
 Additionally, on August 1, 2019, the 2020 Free Dining Bounceback offer was released, which bodes well for the general public discount.
 (We’ll discuss what this means a bit later in the post.)

 Given this, it’s entirely possible that we’ll see a Free Dining offer for January 2020 and beyond sooner rather than later.
 If you want to be notified immediately when deals are released, sign up here for our FREE Disney newsletter here.We’ve consistently notified our subscribers when Free Dining and other deals drop on the day they go live at ~6 or 7 a.m., which gives you a 2+ hour head start on Disney’s official announcement.
 That makes a huge difference when booking–plus you won’t have to wait on hold for hours on the phone…